DallanQ/clank/QA.md

 > If a player is knocked out in the depths due to a dragon attack after a new market card with a dragon symbol is drawn, does that player automatically lose, even if they reach the first space of the castle?

-Yes, the rules specify that if a player is knocked out in the depths, they automatically lose, as they cannot be rescued.
-If a player is knocked out above the depths, villagers can rescue them, allowing them to keep their collected items but without the 20-point bonus for exiting the dungeon on their own.
-Since you were knocked out in the depths, you lose automatically, even if you later reach the castle space.
+Yes, if a player is knocked out in the depths, they automatically lose, as they cannot be rescued.
+If knocked out above the depths, villagers can rescue them, allowing them to keep collected items but without the 20-point bonus for escaping on their own.

 [drawing-cards](https://boardgamegeek.com/thread/1869469/drawing-cards)